dch/glazier/README.md

     source and misc tools
 * Glazier tries to be self-contained so that it is both repeatable and also easy to clean up.
-* Compilation stages are not yet automated but are all now command-line driven
+* Compilation stages are not fully automated but are all now command-line driven
+* Visual Studio 2010 is not supported yet by all build tools; use VSE 2008

 # Running Automatically #######################################################